ducky/react-onboarding/README.md

-# Moser Consulting - Intern Onboarding
+# Basic Onboarding React App for Friendos

 Hello!
 This tiny app was created to help you as a new hire or intern have a basic starting point for your first react app with some helpful checkpoints you can show off and receive feedback or assistance.